 This submission contains the normative text changes related to Resolving LB179 SCS Comment CID #4103.
 This document is based on 802.11aa Draft 5.0.
 Editorial instructions are relative to the contents of 802.11aa Draft 5.0 and P802.11mb Draft 9.0

 9.9 HT Control field operation

-Insert the following paragraph to the end of 9.9

-When dot11AlternateEDCAImplemented is true, the STA shall set dot11HTControlFieldSupported to true.Change paragraph #2 as follows:
+Change paragraph #2 as follows:

-A STA that has a value of true for at least one of dot11RDResponderOptionImplemented and
+A STA that has a value of true for at least one of dot11RDResponderOptionImplemented,

-dot11MCSFeedbackOptionImplemented shall set dot11HTControlFieldSupported to true.
+dot11MCSFeedbackOptionImplemented and dot11AlternateEDCAImplemented shall set dot11HTControlFieldSupported to true.